 The fake expensive plants that are everywhere were left out in the hall when someone moved.
 Yes, that is my "hatch" on the second floor ceiling.
 (40 ft high ceiling).
 You open it up to get air and wait for maybe John Locke from the old TV show Lost to climb down and tell you to keep punching those numbers into the computer to save the world.

 Thierry Mugler fashion illustrations (numbered) from the 1984 Spring Collection.
 I got these from an auction and four frames prints were $32.00.
 They even have pencil notations for which model they were going to use for each design.
-Heavy plastic background grates were free and I hang my pots on the same grates too.
+Heavy plastic background grates bought from a local salvage place, and I hang my pots on the same grates too.